willow-ahrens/FinchSystemPaper/response.md

 > I appreciate that you mention this timeout and would be curious who timed out?
 Finch, Graphblas, ...?
 Are there previously reported numbers on GAP-road and why does this time a timeout occur?

-[98] does not measure Bellman-ford, which is a more expensive algorithm that scales roughly as O(V*E), a quantity which is about 20x larger in GAP-road.
-GAP-road has 23.9M vertices.
-At 8 B per integer distance, this exceeds the 49.5 MB L3 cache on our processor, and we stopped measuring LAGraph/GraphBLAS after an hour.
+[98] does not measure Bellman-Ford, which is a more expensive algorithm.
+In the implementations we tested, the number of iterations of Bellman-Ford is bounded by the diameter of the graph.
+GAP-road has a very large diameter.
+For example, soc-orkut has 212.7M edges and a diameter of 9.
+GAP-road has 577.1M edges and a diameter of 6809.
+If each iteration ran in `O(nnz)`, this would result in a factor of 2059  increase in expected runtime.
+We stopped measuring LAGraph/GraphBLAS after an hour.
 We will add a note to the paper.

 > [98] evaluates on 11 datasets, but this work only on 6.
 I am unsure why the others are omitted.